Skip to content

 Occasionally, I will stay there for a few days in a week(weekend/holidays).

 Yes.
-As long as the building has four walls and a roof up, a Feng Shui
+As long as the building has four walls and a roof, an internal Feng Shui assessment can be carried out:

-2. Under the compass School of Feng Shui once the house is up, you can do a
+2. Under the Compass School of Feng Shui, once the house is built, you can conduct a survey using a standard compass.

 Quote